EECOLOR/scala-clean-code-patterns/src/main/scala/processes/README.md

 It also contains serveral utilities:

-- `domain` - Contains the profile representation
-- `services` - Contains the different methods that are at our disposal
 - `results` - Contains the different results that are expected
+- `defaultExecutionContext` - an implicit execution context

+The [`Services`](Services.scala) class contains the available service methods each implementation can use.

 ### Vanilla Scala